Why financial advice?

 So here you are, you have reached a point in your life, a trigger, a significant change in your situation where a big financial decision needs to made.

 Perhaps you are a year or two away from retirement, and now worry about where money will come from.
 Will you be able to still afford the annual overseas holidays now?
 Will you be able to continue to enjoy eating out at that lovely little Italian restaurant?
 Or perhaps you have been running a business for many years, having made many sacrifices and now realise there must be more to life than working seven days a week.

 You recall at that last dinner night with those lovely and outgoing friends and how they spoke about their financial adviser.
-“He is such a lovely fellow,” they boast about this man as though he is some sort of a financial wizard.
-“You should really chat to him,” they tell you as they take another sip of their wine.
-Before you know it, they have pulled his business card out of their pocket, as quickly as a magician pulling rabbits out of a hat.
+“You should really chat to them,” they tell you with enthusiasm as they recall their own great experiences with financial advice.
 Though you ask yourself, what would I get from financial advice?
 What is the value to me?